-This pullout is right in front of a tunnel as you’re headed away from the valley (or after the 3rd and last tunnel as you’re headed towards the valley).
+This pullout is after the 3rd and last tunnel as you’re heading downhill towards Yosemite Valley (or right in front of a tunnel as you’re headed away from the valley).

-What makes this vantage point different is that you can see along the Merced River and its rugged canyon before the waterfall, which sits way in the background.
+What makes this vantage point different is that you can see along the Merced River and its rugged canyon before the Bridalveil Fall, which sits way in the background.

-Bridalveil Fall resides in Yosemite National Park.
-For information or inquiries about the park as well as current conditions, visit the National Park Service website.
+Bridalveil Fall resides in Yosemite National Park near El Portal in Mariposa County, California.
+It is administered by the National Park Service.
+For information or inquiries as well as current conditions, visit their website.